 5. The Victorinox47645 Swiss Army Knife

-- Comes in different blade types
+- Comes in different blade types catering to various needs

-Even though we made a list of 5 good fish filleting knives, we recommend that you take a look at other ones.
+Even though I made a list of 5 good fish filleting knives, I recommend that you take a look at other ones.
 There are many famous knife making companies out there are you should really take your time to find your perfect match.
 Are you a person that spends most of their outside and need a smaller and more portable knife?
 Then maybe the Buck Knives Silver Creek Folding Fillet Fishing Knife is the perfect choice for you.
 Or are you perhaps a cook or a person that does most of the knife work inside a kitchen.
 Then, something like the The Zwilling J.A Henckels 31073-183 Fillet Knife can work out for you.

 Doesn’t matter the personal opinions that everyone has, there is a knife for everyone.